 - Does the operating system receive security updates?

-- Are devices receiving updates automatically?
+- Can devices receive updates automatically?

 - Are updates cryptographically signed and automatically rejected if the update doesn’t match the cryptographic signature?

 This is why you need to select partners with the highest standards of security.
-For instance, they should use their own layer of encryption to all data, undergo regular security tests and audits, have SSL certificates and more.
+For instance, they should use their own layer of encryption to all data, undergo regular security tests and audits, have SSL certificates, and more.

 Kuusoft’s NexSigns have all data communications encrypted with a 1024-bit AES algorithm to ensure privacy and communication security.
 This is an advanced level of encryption, such as that used in banking.